tiprankstipranks

 Our substantial debt and related interest expense could limit our ability to reinvest in the business, make acquisitions and/or return capital to shareholders.

-As of December 31, 2023, the Company had $6.8 billion of debt, which represented 74.8% of the total combined capitalization.
-Of the Company's $6.8 billion of debt, $4.1 billion is floating rate debt for which the Company pays interest based on a spread to current SOFR rates.
-As SOFR has increased, the Company's interest expense has also increased, reducing the amount of cash flow from operations the Company has available to reinvest in its operations, make acquisitions or return to shareholders.
-The Company's high level of debt could have other important consequences for its business, including: limiting the Company's ability to borrow additional funds or obtain additional financing in the future; using cash from operations to reduce indebtedness instead of reinvesting in the business, making acquisitions or returning capital to shareholders; limiting the Company's flexibility to plan for and react to changes in its business and its industry; and impairing our ability to withstand a general downturn in our business and place us at a disadvantage compared to our competitors that are less leveraged.
+As of December 31, 2024, we had $6.5 billion of debt, which represented 74.3% of total capitalization.
+Of our $6.5 billion of debt, $3.8 billion is floating rate debt for which we pay interest based on a spread to current Secured Overnight Financing Rate ("SOFR").
+An increase in SOFR will increase our interest expense, reducing the amount of cash flow from operations we have available to reinvest in its operations, make acquisitions or return to shareholders.
+Our high level of debt could have other important consequences for its business, including: limiting our ability to borrow additional funds or obtain additional financing in the future; using cash from operations to reduce indebtedness instead of reinvesting in the business, making acquisitions or returning capital to shareholders; limiting our flexibility to plan for and react to changes in its business and its industry; and impairing our ability to withstand a general downturn in our business and placing us at a disadvantage compared to our competitors that are less leveraged.
 See Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Material Cash Requirements" for disclosure of the approximate aggregate amount of principal indebtedness scheduled to mature.
-The terms of the Company's debt instruments contain various maintenance or other restrictive covenants customary for arrangements of these types.
-The restrictive covenants restrict our ability to, among other things incur additional debt and issue preferred stock; pay dividends and make other distributions; make investments and other restricted payments; make acquisitions; merge, consolidate or transfer all or substantially all of our assets; enter into sale and leaseback transactions; create liens; sell assets or stock of our subsidiaries; and enter into transactions with affiliates.
-Nexstar's senior secured credit facility requires us to maintain or meet certain financial ratios, including a maximum consolidated first lien net leverage ratio of 4.25 to 1.00.
+The terms of our debt instruments contain various maintenance or other restrictive covenants customary for arrangements of these types.
+The restrictive covenants restrict our ability to, among other things: incur additional debt and issue preferred stock; pay dividends and make other distributions; make investments and other restricted payments; make acquisitions; merge, consolidate or transfer all or substantially all of our assets; enter into sale and leaseback transactions; create liens; sell assets or stock of our subsidiaries; and enter into transactions with affiliates.
+Our senior secured credit facility requires us to maintain or meet certain financial ratios, including a maximum consolidated first lien net leverage ratio of 4.25 to 1.00.
 Future financing agreements may contain similar, or even more restrictive, provisions and covenants.
 Because of these restrictions and covenants, management's ability to operate our business at its discretion is limited, and we may be unable to compete effectively, pursue acquisitions or take advantage of new business opportunities, any of which could harm our business.
 If we fail to comply with the restrictions in present or future financing agreements, a default may occur.
 A default could allow creditors to accelerate the related debt as well as any other debt to which a cross-acceleration or cross-default provision applies.
 A default could also allow creditors to foreclose on any collateral securing such debt.
-The Company could also incur additional debt in the future.
-The terms of the Company's senior secured credit facilities, as well as the indentures governing Nexstar's senior unsecured notes, limit, but do not prohibit the Company from incurring substantial amounts of additional debt.
-To the extent the Company incurs additional debt, it would become even more susceptible to the leverage-related risks described above.
+We could also incur additional debt in the future.
+The terms of our senior secured credit facilities, as well as the indentures governing our senior unsecured notes, limit, but do not prohibit us from incurring substantial amounts of additional debt.
+To the extent we incur additional debt, it would become even more susceptible to the leverage-related risks described above.

 Corporate Activity and Growth - Risk 1